Meet the Experts

 Carrie Ann Terrell, MD

-Dr. Terrell is an ob-gyn who serves as associate professor and division director of Obstetrics, Gynecology, Midwifery, and Family Planning at the University of Minnesota.
+Dr. Terrell is an ob-gyn who serves as associate professor and director of the Division of Obstetrics, Gynecology, Midwifery & Family Planning at the University of Minnesota.
 She also serves as the medical director of the Women’s Health Specialists Clinic at the University of Minnesota.
-She is an ACOG fellow.
+She is an ACOG Fellow.

 Hope Yates, JD, MPH